 See Item 6.E. above.
-Armistice Capital acquired all of its shares in the Company during 2022.
-The voting rights of Armistice Capital to the securities held by each are the same as those that apply to any other securityholder of similar securities.
+Armistice Capital acquired its shares in the Company between the years of 2022 and 2024 The voting rights of Armistice Capital to the securities held by each are the same as those that apply to any other securityholder of similar securities.